Git-native · Sandboxed · HackerOS Ecosystem

 CommandDescription

-hpm refreshDownload the package index and pre-fetch metadata for all packages
+hpm refreshDownload package index and pre-fetch metadata

 hpm upgradeUpgrade hpm itself